 By Greg Arsenault

-In a perfect world the, turbo should last as long as the engine.
+Although these failures are well known, they are worth looking at more closely.
+In a perfect world, the turbo should last as long as the engine.
 Unfortunately, we don’t live in a perfect world.
-Replacing a turbo is expensive.
-If we do not find out the specific reason the turbo failed, the replacement turbo is apt to wear out at a much more quickly than it should.
+If we do not find out the precise reason a turbo failed, the replacement turbo is apt to wear out in the same manner and much faster than it should.

 The # 1 killer of turbos is contaminated or dirty oil.

 The typical turbo shaft spins in two journal bearings.
-These bearings, made of a brass composite/alloy, are not fixed – they spin at theoretically half the speed of the shaft.
-As the dirty oil is introduced in a very narrow band through the holes in the rotating bearing, the holes score and wear the bearings due.
-As the wear progresses, both the inside and outside diameters of the bearing are opened, allowing the shaft to “wobble” from excessive radial clearance.
+These bearings, made of a brass composite/alloy are not fixed – they spin at theoretically half the speed of the turbo shaft.
+As the dirty oil is introduced in a very narrow band through the holes in the rotating bearing, the holes score and then wear the softer material of the bearings.
+As the wear progresses, both the inside and outside diameters of the bearing are opened up, allowing the shaft to “wobble” from excessive radial clearance.
 This is clearly seen in the bearing on the right in the photo below.
-Once this clearance is large enough for the shaft/wheel assembly to become out of balance or touch the housing (while rotating at 100,000 RPM or more), a catastrophic failure is imminent.
+Once this clearance is enough for the shaft/wheel assembly to become out of balance or touch the housing (while rotating at 100,000 RPM or more), a catastrophic failure is imminent.

-This is why you should always require your customers to change the oil and filters and provide proof of the changes or risk a voided warranty.
+Therefore, you should always require your customer to change the oil and filters at recommended intervals or risk voiding their warranty.

 The other failure modes are closely related, and we will discuss them in future articles.